SAFEGUARDING – KEEPING YOUR CHILDREN SAFE IN SCHOOL

 The Prevent Duty

-All our staff and governors have completed safeguarding and e-learning training developed by the National Counter Policing Headquarters (NCTPHQ), in conjunction with the College of Policing which includes guidance on how to identify people who may be vulnerable to being drawn into Terrorism, and how to refer them into the Channel process.
+All our staff and governors have undertaken the Channel Awareness accredited training developed by the National Counter Policing Headquarters (NCTPHQ), in conjunction with the College of Policing which includes guidance on how to identify people who may be vulnerable to being drawn into terrorism, and how to refer them into the Channel process.
 Channel is a key process within the Prevent strategy for assessing individuals’ vulnerability to being drawn into terrorism.
 It focuses on early intervention and diverting people away from risk.

 Please click here to access departmental advice for schools on the Prevent Duty (DFE).
-Alternatively you can also refer to (Keeping Children Safe in Education) above for further information as well as our Safeguarding/Child Protection Policy and British Values statement.
+Alternatively, you can also refer to Keeping Children Safe in Education below for further information as well as our Safeguarding/Child Protection Policy and British Values statement.

-Procedure for dealing with allegations of abuse against staff/headteacher
+Procedure for dealing with concerns or allegations of abuse against staff/Headteacher

 After School Procedure for Uncollected Children/children missing